Increasing Domain Infill Asymptotics for Stochastic Differential Equations Driven by Fractional Brownian Motion: Overview of our driven by fractional Brownian motion

-is well defined, where $w^H$ and $k_H (t, s)$ are as defined in (\ref{eq:khts}) and (\ref{eq:wth}) respectively and the derivative is understood in the sense of absolute continuity.
 Next we state the following theorem by \ctn{Klept} which associates a fundamental semimartingale $Z$ associated with the process $X$ such that the natural filtration $(\mathcal Z_t )$ coincides with the natural filtration $(\mathcal X_t )$ of $X$. \begin{theorem}[\ctn{Klept}] Suppose the sample paths of the process $Q_{\btheta}$ defined by (\ref{eq:qh}) belong $P$-a.s. to $L^2([0, T ], dw^H )$ where $w_H$ is as defined by (\ref{eq:wth}).
 Let the process $Z = \{Z_t, t \in [0, T ]\}$ be defined by

 where the function $k_H (t, s)$ is as defined in (\ref{eq:khts}).
 Then the following results hold: \begin{itemize} \item[(i)] The process $Z$ is an $(\mathcal F_t )$-semimartingale with the decomposition